Skip to content

 The most advanced AI agent systems don’t use monolithic prompts.
 They assemble prompts from modular, composable sections at runtime:

-• Cached identity sections — who the agent is, how it behaves.
+• Cached identity sections — who the agent is, how it sounds.
 Stable across sessions.
 Loaded once and reused.

 • Dynamic task sections — current context, active tools, user-specific state.
 Changes every turn or every session.